 Taking into account the tech talent shortage, outsourcing is becoming even more desirable, as it solves a number of problems ranging from cost reduction to the challenge of finding the needed specialists.

 Nearly 75% of companies currently outsource IT services, while 87% are planning to outsource at the same or an increased pace.
 Meanwhile, the green bar clearly provides evidence regarding the future outsourcing growth.

-Outsourcing Success Stories: 5 Companies Built by Offshore Development Teams
+IT Outsourcing Success Stories: Examples of Companies Built by Remote Teams

 With barely any starting capital (the seed round was $250,000), WhatsApp needed to keep operation costs down.
 To build and launch the product, the company turned to Eastern Europe in an attempt to source the required tech talent.
 WhatsApp hired offshore developers from Russia because “there are excellent engineers there”, according to co-founder, Jan Koum.

 Most of the in-house employees were focused on customer support and operations, while development was handled offshore.
 However, while WhatsApp initially contracted most of its engineering staff offshore, it relocated some of the contractors to the USA later on.

 Citigroup Cuts a Quarter of 11,000 IT-related Positions to Move Them Offshore